2024 Solar Incentives Guide for Green, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to encourage people to switch their home over to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
-You might be eligible for various kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the Ohio government and others from the federal government.
-Categories of solar incentives include:
+The phrase "solar incentives" includes a wide range of financial incentives put in place to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+You might be eligible for various types of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the state of Ohio and others from the federal government.
+You might qualify for any of the following types of solar incentives:

-• Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are normally handled by your state government.
-Once your solar system meets a predetermined threshold (generally a small amount of energy production), you can receive SRECs that you can then sell to your utility company or other buyers.
-The money you make from the sale is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if you have a solar system that produces more than a specified (generally small) amount of electricity.
+This category of incentives is typically handled at the state level.
+You can sell the SRECs you receive to your utility company or other buyers, and the money you make is usually considered part of your taxable income.

 Best Solar Financing